Muslim Countries of the World: Bangladesh

 The People’s Republic of Bangladesh occupies the territory of the Bengal historical region, in the eastern part of India, on the shores of the Bay of Bengal.
 India surrounds Bangladesh from all sides.
 States on the territory of Bangladesh have existed since time immemorial.

-Bangladesh’s judicial system is not Sharia; it is based on the Anglo-Indian civil law system.
-At the same time, part of the Sharia law is codified in the form of state laws, namely, the laws on the conclusion of a Muslim marriage, the commission of which is carried out by the qazi judges.
+Bangladesh’s judicial system is not Sharia; it is the Anglo-Indian civil law system.
+At the same time, part of the Sharia law is there, namely, the laws on the conclusion of a Muslim marriage, the commission of which is carried out by the qazi judges.
 They, too, deal with the issues of waqfs (donations for the needs of Islam), make decisions on issues of inheritance and divorce.
 At the same time, the The Muslim Personal Law (Shariat) Application Act, 1937 and the Muslim Family Law Ordinance, 1961 state that Sharia law applies only to those citizens who recognize themselves as Muslims.
-Non-Muslims in Bangladesh are not subject to Muslim laws.